anithag09/FinalProject/README.md

 The project explored several models:
 1. **Linear Regression**: A baseline model to establish a reference performance.
 2. **Random Forest**: A robust tree-based model for capturing non-linear relationships.
-3. **ARIMA + XGBoost Hybrid**: Used ARIMA to model trend and seasonality and XGBoost for residuals.
+3. **ARIMA**: A time-series model used to capture and forecast the temporal dependencies in sales data by considering both past values and errors.
+4. **XGBoost Hybrid**: A powerful boosting algorithm that combines the strengths of multiple weak learners, optimized to handle non-linear patterns and interactions within the sales data.
-4. **LSTM (Long Short-Term Memory)**: A deep learning model to capture complex temporal dependencies.
+5. **LSTM (Long Short-Term Memory)**: A deep learning model to capture complex temporal dependencies.

 ## Model Evaluation
 The models were evaluated using the following metrics: